cleanlab/cleanlab/docs/README.md

    - Add a comment in hidden cell not displayed on docs.cleanlab.ai stating which version of dependencies you used.
    - Think carefully whether each dependency is really necessary and if its future versions will be stable / compatible with future versions of existing dependencies.

-6. Don't forget to update **docs/source/index.rst** and **docs/source/tutorials/index.rst** to ensure your tutorial properly linked.
+6. Don't forget to update **docs/source/index.rst** with a short title and **docs/source/tutorials/index.rst** to ensure your tutorial properly linked.
 Otherwise it will not appear on docs.cleanlab.ai!

 7. Ask yourself:
 - How can I make this tutorial run faster without sacrificing educational value?
 Perhaps use smaller subsample of the dataset, smaller/pretrained model, etc.
 - What sections of this tutorial are least vital?
 Consider creating a separate [Examples](https://github.com/cleanlab/examples) notebook that features those.